Optometrists perform eye exams to check for vision problems and diseases. They prescribe eyeglasses or contact lenses as needed.

 The Doctor of Optometry degree requires the completion of a 4-year program at an accredited school of optometry.
 All states require optometrists to be licensed.

-From the time you begin college, you will be assembling components of your application to optometry school.
+From the time you begin college and your pre-optometry pathway, you will be assembling components of your application to optometry school.
 But it takes more than a good GPA and OAT score to get into an optometry program.
 Work with your advisor to assemble a competitive application!

 Optometry programs include classroom and laboratory study of health and visual sciences and clinical training in diagnosis and treatment of eye disorders.
 One-year postgraduate clinical residency programs are available if you wish to obtain advanced clinical competence within a particular area of optometry.
 Specialty areas for residency programs include family practice optometry, pediatric optometry, vision therapy and rehabilitation, low-vision rehabilitation, cornea and contact lenses, refractive and ocular surgery, primary care optometry and ocular disease.